SDRausty/TermuxArch/README.md

 This repository uses submodules.
 To get all the pieces of this repository run [`scripts/maintenance/pullTermuxArchSubmodules.sh`](scripts/maintenance/pullTermuxArchSubmodules.sh)after cloning in the root directory of this repository.

 * Comments are welcome at https://github.com/sdrausty/TermuxArch/issues ✍
-* Pull requests are welcome https://github.com/sdrausty/TermuxArch/pulls ✍
+* Pull requests are welcome at https://github.com/sdrausty/TermuxArch/pulls ✍

 Thank you for making this project work better and please contribute 🔆  [Contributors](CONTRIBUTORS.md) and [Notice to Contributors](NOTICE.md) have more information about this project.